npnelson3/DynamicCollimationMonteCarloPackage/README.md

 ## Source model (genericPBS)
 This source was written to mimic a pencil beam scanning source for proton therapy.
 This source implements (optional) magnet-specific deflections downstream from a divergent point source.
 If the magnet-specific delfections are not wanted or required, the point source will rotate to provide the requested beam spot.

-Below are a list of the arguments to genericPBS source requires:
+Below is a list of the arguments to genericPBS source requires:

   - MeanEnergy = Average energy of Guassianly distributed energy spectrum.
   - EnergySigma = Standard deviation of Gaussian energy spectrum.